This site is full of FREE ebooks - Project Gutenberg Australia

 thought in his heart:

-the nights of aloneness; and who can depart from his pain and his
+were the nights of aloneness; and who can depart from his pain and

-too many are the children of my longing that walk naked among these
+and too many are the children of my longing that walk naked among

-hills, and I cannot withdraw from them without a burden and an
+these hills, and I cannot withdraw from them without a burden and

 Nor is it a thought I leave behind me, but a heart made sweet with